Travian Games

 Travian Games GmbH, based in Munich, is a medium-sized German company in the software industry that has specialized in developing and marketing PC and browser games.

-Travian Games also acts as an international publisher for selected game titles.
-Since 2017, the largest company in the video game industry in Bavaria has been a member of the BIU – Bundesverband Interaktive Unterhaltungssoftware (Federal Association of Interactive Entertainment Software).
-Moreover, Lars Janssen, CEO of Travian Games, has been serving as a board member of Game – the Association of the German Games Industry since 2018.
+Travian Games is the largest video games company in Bavaria, ranks among the top 10 largest game studios in Germany, and is a member of the GAME Federal Association of the German Games Industry.

 History

 In 2003, company founder Gerhard Müller and his team developed the first version of the strategy browser game Travian.
 The free-to-play game was released in the summer of the following year and renamed to Travian: Legends in 2015.
 The game remains one of the world's most successful browser games to this day.

 Travian Games GbR was established in Munich at the beginning of 2005.
 In the fall of the same year, it changed to its current form: Travian Games GmbH.
-The original staff of four employees, including the founder's brother, Siegfried Müller, and his former school friend, Holger Miller, grew within just a few years to its current size of more than 190 employees.
+The original staff of four employees, including the founder's brother, Siegfried Müller, and his former school friend, Holger Miller, grew within just a few years to its current size of more than 120 employees.
 This expansion resulted in Travian Games GmbH becoming the largest employer in the games industry in Bavaria.
 In 2006, their flagship game Travian already reached a million players.

 Due to the increasing number of employees and the focus on new developments, the company relocated to a larger office complex within Munich in 2008 and 2009.

-In 2010, the company joined the Hamburg developer studio Northworks which, with the support of the City of Hamburg's prototype sponsorship, had until then been able to launch two browser games on the market, including goalunited.
+In 2010, the company acquired the Hamburg developer studio Northworks which, with the support of the City of Hamburg's prototype sponsorship, had until then been able to launch two browser games on the market, including goalunited.

 In the following year, Travian Games GmbH was awarded the Prize for the Best German Publisher by GameStar.

 Moreover, Travian Games acquired the majority stake in the Cologne developer studio Bright Future in 2012.
 The company had already successfully worked with the studio two years previously to develop the magical garden simulation game Miramagia followed by the MMO browser game Rail Nation in 2013.
 Bright Future also worked with Electronic Arts on the successful PC game series FIFA Manager.